eliamounier/optoprotein-fitness-prediction/README.md

 ```

-## In silico evolution
+## In Silico Evolution

-The next step is to predict the mutations that will improve the sensitivity of EL222, aiming for high fitness under light conditions but low fitness in darkness.
+The in silico evolution step aims to identify the EL222 sequence that results in high fitness under light conditions but low fitness in darkness.

-Before running the models, you will have to generate mutated sequences with `sequence_generator.ipynb`.
-Note that you can find the `single_mutants.csv` in the folder `generated` , the `double_mutants.csv` was too big to be added in the Github.
+First, generate double and single-mutant sequences using `sequence_generator.ipynb`.
+Please note that the output file `single_mutants.csv` can be found in the `generated/` folder.
+However, `double_mutants.csv` exceeds the size limit for GitHub.

-### In sillico evolution supervised (Ridge)
+### 1. In Silico Evolution Supervised with the Ridge Regression Model

-First modify `train_and_predict.py` as needed, specify
+First, modify `src/train_and_predict.py` as needed.
+Specify the following parameters:

-- the desired output CSV path
+- The desired output CSV path
-- the dataset (for example for Darkness: "data/Darkness/data.csv")
+- The dataset (for example, for Darkness: "data/Darkness/data.csv")
-- the dataset_name (for example: "Darkness")
+- The dataset_name (for example: "Darkness")
-- to_predict CSV path (= path to the file you want to predict, in our case single_mutants.csv and double_mutants.csv)
+- The to_predict CSV path (the path to the file you want to predict, in our case `single_mutants.csv` and `double_mutants.csv`)
-- joint_training = "store_true"
+- `joint_training = "store_true"`
-- predictor_params = {}
+- `predictor_params = {}`
-- predictor_name = "onehot"
+- `predictor_name = "onehot"`

-Note that to find the best optogenitic protein sequence, you will have to run for both the Light and Darkness dataset.
+Note that to find the best optogenetic protein sequence, you will have to run for both the Light and Darkness datasets.

 ```bash
 python src/train_and_predict.py
 ```

-### In silico evolution EV augmented (supervised + unsupervised):
+### 2. In silico evolution with the EV augmented model:
-First train your model for Light and Darkness (note that here we used the dataset of the lab)
+First train your model for Light and Darkness
 ```bash
 bash scripts/plmc.sh Q2NB98 Light
 ```